The Best Cha Ca Hanoi You Have Ever Tasted

 The ingredients to marinate and season the fish

 Fileting the fish is the first step in preparing it for a real Cha Ca. The next step is to season the fish pieces with a marinade made from fermented rice paste (me), galangal, turmeric, and other spices.
 To ensure that the family's culinary secrets remain within the family, the exact proportions and the entire list of seasonings are kept under wraps.
-“Me” provides a delicate sourness and softens the texture of the fish, while turmeric gives the pieces of fish a brilliant golden color and the galangal reduces the fishy smell.
+“Me” provides a delicate sourness and softens the texture of the fish, while turmeric gives the pieces of fish a brilliant golden color, and the galangal reduces the fishy smell.
 Cha Ca's signature taste can't be captured without the proper preparation methods and marinating of turmeric.

-After marinating, the fish is grilled between two bamboo skewers over hot coals to achieve a proper doneness without the smokey flavor or scorched appearance that would occur from a more vigorous fire.
-Now we have slices of fish that have been cooked in a way that keeps most of their moisture within.
+After marinating, the fish is grilled between two bamboo skewers over hot coals to achieve proper doneness without the smokey flavor or scorched appearance that would occur from a more vigorous fire.
+Now, we have slices of fish that have been cooked in a way that keeps most of their moisture within.

 4. How to eat Cha Ca Hanoi?

 For dipping, Cha Ca needs simply 'mam tom' (shrimp paste).
 Every table gets its own individual bowl of this spicy paste, seasoned with a squeeze of lime.
-They'll use a chopsticks to beat the ingredients until little bubbles appear on the surface.
+They'll use chopsticks to beat the ingredients until little bubbles appear on the surface.
 The saltiness of 'mam tom' can be balanced by the sourness of lime.

 how to eat cha ca hanoi